Last modified: Aug 14, 2024

 Kinetic energy

-The formula is
+The formula is:

-• KE = kinetic energy in Joule
+• KE = kinetic energy in Joules

-• m = mass of a body
+• m = mass of the object in kilograms

-In addition, 1 Joule is 2.778·10⁻⁴ Wh
+Additionally, 1 Joule is equivalent to 2.778·10⁻⁴ Wh.

 You can use this kinetic energy calculator for other speeds.
 See also the graph below.